-PROPOSAL 5 - APPROVAL OF AMENDED AND RESTATED BY-LAWS
+PROPOSAL 5 - APPROVAL OF SECOND AMENDED AND RESTATED BY-LAWS

-At a meeting on November 8, 2022, the Board resolved to amend and restate its By-Law No. 1 (the "Amended and Restated By-Laws"), being the by-laws that set out the general rules governing the business and affairs of Primo Water.
-The Amended and Restated By-Laws are intended to address certain matters resulting from the SEC's "universal proxy" rules and to more closely adhere to certain provisions in the OBCA.
+At a meeting on November 8, 2022, the Board resolved to amend and restate its By-Law No. 1 (as amended and restated, the "Amended and Restated By-Laws"), being the by-laws that set out the general rules governing the business and affairs of Primo Water.
+The Amended and Restated By-Laws were intended to address certain matters resulting from the SEC's "universal proxy" rules and to more closely adhere to certain provisions in the OBCA

 The Amended and Restated By-Laws became effective on November 8, 2022, following the Board's resolution to adopt the Amended and Restated By-Laws.
-These by-laws shall continue to be effective until the meeting, unless earlier amended by the Board.
-Pursuant to the OBCA, the Board may by resolution amend any by-laws of the Company, subject to the requirement that the Board submit the Amended and Restated By-Laws to shareowners at the meeting of the Company for confirmation by ordinary resolution.
-If the Amended and Restated By-Laws are confirmed at the meeting, the Amended and Restated By-Laws will continue to be in full force and effect thereafter.
-If the Amended and Restated By-Laws are not confirmed by a majority vote of the shareowners, they will cease to be effective as of the date of the meeting and the previously adopted By-Law No. 1 of the Company will continue to be effective thereafter.
+After careful consideration of Legion's proposed amendments of certain provisions of the Company's Amended and Restated By-Laws and in accordance with the Cooperation Agreement, the Board resolved to further amend and restate the Amended and Restated By-Laws (as amended and restated, the "Second Amended and Restated By-Laws").
+The Second Amended and Restated By-Laws became effective on May 3, 2023, following the Board's resolution to adopt the Second Amended and Restated By-Laws.
+The Second Amended and Restated By-Laws amend and restate the Amended and Restated By-Laws to (i) clarify that director questionnaires submitted by nominating shareowners will request only information required by applicable law to be disclosed to shareowners, and (ii) remove the ability of the Company to request certain additional information from nominating shareowners, including as to the qualifications, experience, economic or voting interest and independence of any shareowner nominee.
+These changes will help streamline the nomination process for shareowners and are intended to facilitate shareowner engagement.
+The Second Amended and Restated By-Laws shall continue to be effective until the meeting, unless earlier amended by the Board.
+Pursuant to the OBCA, the Board may by resolution amend any by-laws of the Company, subject to the requirement that the Board submit the Second Amended and Restated By-Laws to shareowners at the meeting of the Company for confirmation by ordinary resolution.
+If the Second Amended and Restated By-Laws are confirmed at the meeting, the Second Amended and Restated By-Laws will continue to be in full force and effect thereafter.
+If the Second Amended and Restated By-Laws are not confirmed by a majority vote of the shareowners, they will cease to be effective as of the date of the meeting and the previously adopted By-Law No. 1 of the Company will continue to be effective

-At the meeting, shareowners will be asked to consider and, if thought advisable, approve with or without variation the ordinary resolution to confirm the Amended and Restated By-Laws, the full text of which is included as Appendix B to this proxy statement (the "By-Law Amendment Resolution").
-The Board has unanimously adopted the Amended and Restated By-Laws and recommends that shareowners vote FOR the By-Law Amendment Resolution.
+At the meeting, shareowners will be asked to consider and, if thought advisable, approve with or without variation the ordinary resolution to confirm the Second Amended and Restated By-Laws, the full text of which is included as Appendix B to this proxy statement (the "By-Law Amendment Resolution").
+The Board has unanimously adopted the Second Amended and Restated By-Laws and recommends that shareowners vote FOR the By-Law Amendment Resolution.

-Amended and Restated By-Laws
+Second Amended and Restated By-Laws

-The Amended and Restated By-Laws clarify certain procedural and information requirements for shareowners to make director nominations and address certain matters resulting from the SEC's "universal proxy" rules, including:
+The Second Amended and Restated By-Laws clarify certain procedural and information requirements for shareowners to make director nominations and address certain matters resulting from the SEC's "universal proxy" rules, including: